hidde-jan/Blockchaingers.github.io/README.md

 Or about the [2017 Dutch Blockchain Hackathon in Groningen](https://dev.to/jstvssr/how-a-hackathon-appreciates-quality-code)

-Let's build some great software!
+Let's build some great software!!

 [Michiel](https://github.com/michielcuijpers)